-The Global New-Born Screening Market is expected to register a CAGR of 13.33% during the forecast period with a market value of USD 1545.98 Million till 2025.
+The New-Born Screening Market is projected to reach USD 876.61 Million by 2030 at 8.20% CAGR during the forecast period 2022-2030.
 Newborn screening is the practice of testing every newborn for some harmful or possibly fatal disorders that are not otherwise obvious at birth.
 New-born screening involves the use of various devices for the screening procedure.
 Diseases such as phenylketonuria, congenital hypothyroidism, galactosemia, sickle cell disease, cystic fibrosis, tyrosinemia, and other such disorders can be screened using new-born screening devices.
 The rising prevalence of neonatal conditions and government support along with new-born screening programs have led to the growth of the new-born screening market in recent years.
 Additionally, increasing neonatal population and technological advancements are likely to contribute to the growth of the market over the assessment period.

 The key factors driving the market growth are increasing spending by government organizations on healthcare, rising prevalence of diseases in new-born children, and increasing neonatal population.
 However, factors such as the unreliability of new-born screening tests and lack of proper healthcare infrastructure and trained professionals may hamper the market growth.

 The global new-born screening market is segmented into product, technology, test type, and end-user